 The Pivot light makes operating the rotary tool convenient as it focuses on the part you are working on.
 It increases visibility on your line of sight.

 The Dremel 4300 tool features an in-built motor.
 It has a speed variance of 5,000 to 35,000 rotations per minute.
 The speed variance feature has electronic feedback.
 That brings consistency when performing on all applications.
 The speed control dial makes the tool convenient for tasks.

 The airflow system has been re-designed in such a way that it does not build up heat.
 It remains cool and quiet.
 That makes it comfortable to use.

 As the name insinuates, the pivot light pivots as you focus on the part you want to work on.
 That makes the cutting process bearable, accurate, and enjoyable.
 The chances of making mistakes are slim.
 The light illuminates a large area, and that will not require the user to shift it continuously.

 The 3-jaw chuck is universal, and it allows you to have easy accessory change.
-That makes the process economic and convenient.
+That makes the process economical and convenient.

 - They both have an ergonomic and slim design.